How to Grow Deep Grass Roots- "The Lawn Care Nut"

 This rule states that you should not be removing more than ⅓ of the grass blades’ length in a single mowing.
 This way you are not stressing the turf.
 If you are mowing twice per week, I’m willing to bet you’ll be good on this one!

 But there is one other consideration and that is mowing height.
 Each grass type has mowing heights that assist it in optimal growth and this is another way to help it get thicker, quicker.
-Below are my suggest mowing heights for each grass type:
+Below are my suggested mowing heights for each grass type:

-Cool Season Grass Types
+Cool-Season Grass Types

 |Turf Type Tall Fescue||4”+|

 Most of you will have mixes of these grass types so when in doubt, take that mower all the way to the highest setting and leave it there.
 Done!